dcyoung/dcyoung.github.io/_posts/2017-08-05-detect-tsc.md

 ### Synchronize Channels

 Different sensors collect data at different rates, but most models will operate on dataframes whose values are synchronized.
-In order to create clean data, the individaul channels in the multi-channel time series data must be interpolated at an even sampling rate.
+In order to create clean data, the individual channels in the multi-channel time series data must be interpolated at an even sampling rate.
 This involves reindexing each sample at a desired interval and interpolate new values for each channel.

 In pandas, this can be accomplished using `interpolate`